nosqlbench/nosqlbench-docs/docs/services/docs/markdown/bindings/funcref_state.md

 - Object -> LoadLong(function.Function<Object,Object>: nameFunc, long: defaultValue) -> Long
   - *example:* `LoadLong(NumberNameToString(),42L)`
   - *for the current thread, load a long value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

+## LoadString

+Load a value from a named thread-local variable, where the variable name is fixed or a generated variable name from a provided function.
+If the named variable is not defined, then the default value is returned.
+Load a value from a named thread-local variable, where the variable name is fixed or a generated variable name from a provided function.
+If the named variable is not defined, then the default value is returned.

+- Object -> LoadString(String: name) -> String
+  - *example:* `LoadString('foo','examplevalue')`
+  - *for the current thread, load a String value from the named variable.*

+- Object -> LoadString(String: name, String: defaultValue) -> String
+  - *example:* `LoadString('foo','examplevalue')`
+  - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*

+- Object -> LoadString(function.Function<Object,Object>: nameFunc) -> String
+  - *example:* `LoadString(NumberNameToString(),'examplevalue')`
+  - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*

+- Object -> LoadString(function.Function<Object,Object>: nameFunc, String: defaultValue) -> String
+  - *example:* `LoadString(NumberNameToString(),'examplevalue')`
+  - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

+- long -> LoadString(String: name) -> String
+  - *example:* `LoadString('foo','examplevalue')`
+  - *for the current thread, load a String value from the named variable.*

+- long -> LoadString(String: name, String: defaultValue) -> String
+  - *example:* `LoadString('foo','examplevalue')`
+  - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*

+- long -> LoadString(function.LongFunction<Object>: nameFunc) -> String
+  - *example:* `LoadString(NumberNameToString(),'examplevalue')`
+  - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*

+- long -> LoadString(function.LongFunction<Object>: nameFunc, String: defaultValue) -> String
+  - *example:* `LoadString(NumberNameToString(),'examplevalue')`
+  - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

+## NullOrLoad

+Reads a long variable from the input, hashes and scales it to the unit interval 0.0d - 1.0d, then uses the result to determine whether to return null object or a loaded value.

+- long -> NullOrLoad(double: ratio, String: varname) -> Object

+## NullOrPass

+Reads a long variable from the thread local variable map, hashes and scales it to the unit interval 0.0d - 1.0d, then uses the result to determine whether to return a null object or the input value.

+- Object -> NullOrPass(double: ratio, String: varname) -> Object

 ## Save